saurabharch/portainer-backup/readme.md

 </div></h1>

-Fork of [Portainer Backup](https://github.com/SavageSoftware/portainer-backup) by SavageSoftware with some small updates.
+Fork of [Portainer Backup](https://github.com/SavageSoftware/portainer-backup) by SavageSoftware with some small bugfixes and updated dependencies.

 This utility can backup the entire Portainer database, optionally protect the archive file with a password and can additionally backup the `docker-compose` files for stacks created in the Portainer web interface.